weiwang428/HomeAssignment/README.md

 # HomeAssignment
-High school is opening for a new semester, we are now preparing a backend webservice for the students can choose from different group-projects.
+High school is opening for a new semester, we are now preparing a backend web service where the students can choose from different group-projects.

-There are certain rules for the service:
+For the web service, there are certain rules.
 1. Create a ASP.NET MVC web service in order to be called.
 3. One project can have multiple groups of students.
 4. Each group can only have multiple students.
 5. Each student in one project can only join one group.

 You will at least have following typed information:
-1. Student:
+### Student:

       a.
 Guid studentId
       b. string firstName
       c. string lastName

-2. Project:
+### Project:

       a.
 Guid projectId
       b. string projectName

-3. Group:
+### Group:

       a.
 Guid groupId
       b. string groupName

 This web service will provide certain APIs, return in JSON format:

-# Student APIs:
+## Student APIs:

 /Student/Init  // Initialize the student data